Spirit Daily Blog

 SLEEPY HOLLOW: PORTAL OF LEGEND AND SPIRIT

-It’s one of those places that seems to shimmer between worlds.
+It’s one of those places that seems to shimmer between worlds, with a strong shade of darkness.

-Drive through the narrow roads of Sleepy Hollow, New York, and you feel it — the strange stillness, the curling fog off the Hudson, the sense that history itself is whispering.
+Drive through the narrow roads of Sleepy Hollow, New York, and you feel it—the uncanny stillness, the curling fog off the Hudson, the sense that history itself is whispering, but with that, an undefinable sensation of tension.

 Centuries ago, Dutch settlers called this valley “the place where the earth dreams.”

-These layers of belief — European, Native, African — mingled into something uniquely Hudson Valley mystic, a faith-tinged folklore where angels and ghosts, saints and specters, all seemed to hover in the mist.
+These layers of belief—European, Native American, and African—mingled and merged into something uniquely Hudson Valley mystic: a faith-tinged folklore where angels and ghosts, saints and specters, all seemed to hover in the mist.

 The land itself contributes to the mood.

-Winding streams, hollow trees, crumbling stone walls — and that Old Dutch Church, where crooked headstones lean as if listening for hoofbeats in the night.
+Winding streams, hollow trees, crumbling stone walls—and the Old Dutch Church graveyard, where crooked headstones lean as if listening for hoofbeats in the night.

 It is easy to believe that unseen forces walk there, especially when the morning fog rolls across the graves and the bell tower tolls through the haze.